Denver Truck Accident Attorney

 - Poorly maintained or defective roadways, resulting in potholes, blind curves, improper speed limits, and other roadway hazards

 - Third-party negligence, including the negligent, reckless, careless, or wrongful conduct of other drivers on the road

 Determining liability for a truck accident typically begins with establishing fault.
-Under Colorado’s traditional fault-based system, injured victims of all types of motor vehicle accidents generally must prove another party’s fault and then bring a claim against the at-fault party’s insurance company to be compensated for their damages.
+Under Colorado’s traditional fault-based system, injured victims of all types of motor vehicle accidents generally must prove another party’s fault and then bring a personal injury claim against the at-fault party’s insurance company to be compensated for their damages.
 The same is true in truck accident cases, although identifying the liable party can be somewhat more complicated after a truck accident compared to standard car accident claims.

-On the surface, truck drivers are often the ones directly responsible for causing accidents.
+On the surface, truck drivers are often the ones directly responsible for causing auto accidents.
 However, they may not be the only ones liable for damages.
 Under various state laws, Colorado employees are often considered liable for the conduct of their employees, and any injuries or damages those employees may cause, while they are carrying out duties or activities that benefit the employer.
-In other instances, the trucking company may have engaged in negligent conduct or practices that indirectly led to the accident.
+In other instances, the trucking company may have engaged in negligent conduct or practices that indirectly led to the truck accident.
 In still other instances, the accident may have resulted from the negligence of another third party, such as a manufacturer that created a defective truck part or an individual responsible for truck maintenance who failed to report problems with the vehicle.